SysKitTeam/docs-spdockit/product-updates/spdockit-11-1-0-release-note.md

 ---
 description: >-
-  This article describes new features, improvements and bug fixes delivered in SPDocKit 11.
+  This article describes improvements and bug fixes delivered in SPDocKit version 11.1.0.
 ---

 # SPDocKit 11